-Once on a time there lived an old man and his wife in a dirty, tumble-down cottage, not very far from the splendid castle where the king and queen dwelt.
-In spite of the wretched state of the hut, which many people declared was too bad even for a pig to live in, the old man was very rich, for he was a great miser, and lucky besides, and would often go without food all day sooner than change one of his beloved gold pieces.
+There once lived an old man and his wife in a dirty, tumble-down cottage.
+It was not very far from the splendid castle where the king and queen dwelt.
+In spite of the wretched state of the hut, the old man was rich, for he was a great miser, and lucky too, and would often go without food all day sooner than change one of his beloved gold pieces.

 But after a while he found that he had starved himself once too often.
 He fell ill, and had no strength to get well again, and in a few days he died, leaving his wife and one son behind him.